Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 $ module load EasyBuild-user
 ```

-This will print a line on the screen indicating were software will be installed
+This will print a line on the screen indicating where software will be installed
 as a confirmation.
 It will also create the directory structure for the user
 software installation if it does not yet exist, including the structure of the
 user repository discussed below in the ["Advanced